-I liked the way it was a mish mash of different mythological creatures as it was also a cyclops as well as a Centaur.
+I liked the way it was a mish mash of different mythological creatures, as it was also a cyclops as well as a Centaur.
 There were also elements of King Kong in the Centaur’s portrayal too.
 It is shown to be worshipped by a tribe of natives on a remote island who sacrifice young women to it.
 The beast ends up falling in love with its latest sacrifice however played by Caroline Monro who is a member of a group of travellers on the island.
-I don’t blame him for falling in love with Caroline Munro.
-Normally I’m not so keen on the idea of monsters being in love with people, but I totally get it in this case.
-She looks like Xena the Warrior Princess!
+The natives even summon the Centaur in a similar fashion to Kong as well.

-Similar to Kong’s battles with the Dinosaurs that inhabit his island, the Centaur also fights with other monsters on his island too such as the Griffin.
+Finally similar to how Kong battles with the Dinosaurs that inhabit his island, the Centaur also fights with other monsters on his island too such as the Griffin.

 Poor Griffin.
 He should have one this fight, but the Centaur had help from the 4th Doctor himself Tom Baker!

 I think its a shame that this creature is so overlooked.
 Harryhausen did great work here not only terms of its great design, but as always I feel he was able to inject a lot of character into the beast.
 Even just little moments like when it first see’s Caroline Munro and there is a certain confused look on its face where its not sure how to react to her, or when it screams in fear at seeing the Griffin.
 That was always the great thing about Harryhausen’s monsters was the way he always gave them real characters.
 He never just made them snarling beasts.

 These monsters from Blade 2 are a race of super Vampires that feed on both humans and regular Vampires alike.
 They are as single minded as animals and have three way leech like jaws that paralyse their victims.